ubccr/ccrdocs/pages/howto/empireai.md

 ## Project Onboarding

-**Decisions on which projects get selected from UB for access to Empire AI is done by the VPR's office.**  Once a project has been selected for onboaring, the UB PI will be notified by the EAI director and will be asked to complete a form.
-Once that's submitted, the PI's information is forwarded to the Alpha system administrators for account creation.
+**Decisions on which projects get selected from UB for access to Empire AI is done by the VPR's office.**  Once a project has been selected for onboarding, the UB PI will be notified by the EAI director and will be asked to complete a form.
+Once that's submitted, the PI's information is forwarded to the Empire AI system administrators for account creation.
 You will hear directly from one of them when your account is ready and they'll provide additional account setup instructions.

 ## Accounts for Research Group Members